 We do not offer any payment incentives based on donation volume or a donor's weight.

 From time to time, you may see a banner pop up on your home screen stating that you have been deferred.
 A deferral is a safety measure that may prevent you from donating for 1 day, 6 months, 1 year, or in some cases, permanently.
 Deferrals can sometimes be resolved by incorporating some simple dietary or lifestyle changes or obtaining an authorization letter from your physician.

 - Permanent deferral: if you are permanently deferred, you will no longer be allowed to donate plasma at any location, not just Parachute.
-When you are flagged for a permanent deferral, you will be entered into the National Donor Deferred Registry (NDDR).
+When you are flagged as a permanent deferral, you will be entered into the National Donor Deferral Registry (NDDR).
 This is an industry-wide database where every donor is checked to ensure they are eligible to donate.

 - Temporary deferral: if you are temporarily deferred, you will be unable to donate for a period of time.
 Common reasons for a temporary deferral are if one of your vitals is out of range or if you’ve recently had surgery.
 Most temporary deferrals last for a day, but some can last up to 6 months or even indefinitely.